 In 1999, as the whole world approached a new millennium with ever increasing excitement, many villages looked to ways in which they could mark the event, Aston Abbotts was no exception and an Aston Abbotts History Group was formed with the express purpose of creating a written record of the growth of Aston Abbotts and its community.
 A great deal of research, a lot of hard work, a grant from the Heritage Lottery Fund and sponsorship from villagers resulted in an excellent book 'Aston Abbotts 1000-2000, A Village History'.
 Its 115 A4 pages paint a vivid picture of life and changing times within Aston Abbotts and it is gratefully and freely acknowledged as the main information source from which this History section of the website was constructed.
 This book is now BACK IN PRINT in 2016, in a limited run in aid of the Village Hall improvement funds.
-Copies cost £10 plus postage outside the local area and are available from Caroline Lane, 01296 681373 or email firstname.lastname@example.org
+Some copies may still be available and cost £10 plus postage outside the local area.
+They are available from Caroline Lane, 01296 681373 or email email@example.com

 The name Aston Abbotts came about in the eleventh century.
 At that time two distinct communities existed: Eastun or East Tun (a 'tun' is a settlement), roughly at the location of the present village and an earlier settlement at Bricstochr (latterly Burston) at the bottom of Lines Hill.
 Tolf, a Danish chief who held the village at that time, gave his land to the Holy Church of Alban the Martyr (St Albans) in an effort to ingratiate himself and earn the right to be buried there.
 Thus the village became Aston (or Eastun) Abbotts, to distinguish itself from Aston Clinton and the other Astons.By the time the Domesday Book was compiled at the direction of William the Conqueror in 1086 the Abbott of St Albans owned about 1200 acres at Aston Abbotts.
 The survey reported six villagers, with twelve smallholders having six ploughs between them, one slave and pasture for three plough teams.The next few hundred years passed apparently without Aston Abbotts attracting much attention and there are few mentions of it in official records.